raolalit9759/git_assignment_HeroVired/README.md

 git push origin version1

-Go to github UI click on
+Go to github UI take refresh

+Tag option will show version name

+go to release option on right side of git Hub select tag name describe comments in comments option select target main and save.

+(D) Go to setting of repo